 The noble, loyal Flat-coated Retriever is the Peter Pan puppy that never grew up!
 These cheerful, playful dogs love family life and get along very well with other pets and children.

 The breed has a long, flat coat in solid black with feathering on the ears, legs, and sometimes on the tail.
 You’ll need to groom your dog once a week to keep that beautiful coat in perfect condition.

 These pups are bred to work in the field, retrieving shot birds for hunters.
 So, you must be prepared to spend time exercising your dog to keep him fit and happy.

-The ideal family dog is one who is lovable, loving, and loyal, so it’s surprising that the Bergamasco Sheepdog is not more popular as a family pet.
+This ideal family dog is lovable, loving, and loyal, so it’s surprising that the Bergamasco Sheepdog is not more popular as a family pet.
 These seldom-seen dogs are very intelligent, making them easy to train, and they also make great watchdogs.

 The Bergamasco’s double coat needs brushing twice a week to keep it from tangling and matting, and you’ll need to learn how to trim your pet’s beard too.